ironhack-labs/lab-mongoose-movies/README.md

 Once you've done that, go to your `seeds.js` file in the `bin/` folder and either delete or comment out the seeds you made before for your celebrities.
 Replace these seeds with seeds for fake movies.
 If you don't delete/comment what you had before, when you run the seeds file with the `node` command in the terminal, it will create duplicates of all your celebrities.

-Afterward, check the database with the `mongo` command to confirm that your data was saved.
+Afterward, check the database with the MongoDB Compass to confirm that your data was saved.

 ## Iteration #8: Listing Our Movies